Steady meal routines Tiny-dog warning signs Safe treats and extras

 Aim for digestible, consistent, and practical

-The legacy site put heavy emphasis on researching ingredients instead of trusting marketing alone, and that core idea is still useful.
+The original site put heavy emphasis on researching ingredients instead of trusting marketing alone, and that is still useful.
 You do not need a fashionable feeding plan, but you do want food that suits your dog's age, size, digestion, and overall condition.

-If your Yorkie is doing well on a food, with normal stools, steady energy, a healthy weight, and no ongoing digestive drama, constant switching usually creates more problems than it solves.
-If you are uncertain, ask your vet what to prioritise for your individual dog rather than chasing trends.
+If your Yorkie is doing well on a food — normal stools, steady energy, healthy weight, no ongoing digestive drama — constant switching usually creates more problems than it solves.
+If you are uncertain, ask your vet what to prioritise for your individual dog.

 Food changes